pallets-eco/flask-security/docs/configuration.rst

 .. py:data:: SECURITY_WAN_VERIFY_URL

-    Endpoint for re-authenticating using a WebAuthn credential.
+    Endpoint for reauthenticating using a WebAuthn credential.

     Default: ``"/wan-verify"``